Raise a Puppy and Change a Life

 - Follow International Hearing Dog’s procedures and guidelines.

-- Attend mandatory puppy classes once a week.
+- Attend puppy classes once a week.

 - Provide age appropriate outings and experiences for socialization.